Frequently Asked Questions

-An Arts Conservatory is a term for a school focused on the advanced study of one or more art forms.
-The DPSCD Middle School Arts Conservatory programs will allow selected 6-8th grade students to focus on intensive arts training in addition to their academic classes.
+Arts Conservatory is a term for a school focused on the advanced study of one or more art forms.
+The DPSCD Middle School Arts Conservatory programs will allow selected 6th–8th-grade students to focus on intensive arts training in addition to their academic classes.
 Students will be admitted to DSA Pathways Middle School Arts Conservatories through application and audition.

 Why do students need to apply and audition for Detroit School of Arts and Middle School Arts Conservatories?

-Like other Application and Examination schools in DSPCD, DSA Pathways Schools are looking to identify students with specialized interests, talents and skills in the Arts for these programs.
+Like other Application and Examination schools in DSPCD, DSA Pathways Schools are looking to identify students with specialized interests, talents and skills – in the Arts for potential conservatory students.
 In addition to identifying the students who would most benefit from advanced arts training, having them study alongside other students of similar artistic interests and skills will intensify the learning experience.